 The Lace Archive

+The Lace Archive is the heart center of my work.
 These projects began with family lace from my Italian and Irish grandmothers, Ermenegilda Eugenia Glorinda Fungaroli Miranda, and Rebecca Cogan.
-After I posted images on social media of dying the lace with cochineal insect dye, an outpouring of initially unsolicited donations of lace from around the world began to arrive, and continues today.
-Donations arrive with letters, stories, and pictures of the family and maker.
-The complex form of lace, dismissed as grandma’s doilies, retains traces of the economic and craft histories of women.
-I recognized these donations as representing the countless stories of unknown women, and founded The Lace Archive, an historical community archive of thousands of pieces of lace and family histories.
-Each note and textile is documented— photographed, measured, and archived, before being sewn into an artwork.
-Many textiles arrive at my door; lace, linens, skirts, aprons, napkins, handkerchiefs, tablecloths and duvet covers, embroidered in colorful threads, crocheted in complex patterns, or with unfinished needle work, from a mother, auntie, grandmother or great-grandmother.
-These intimate items have no commodity value, created for a home they might never leave.
+After I posted images on social media of dyeing lace with cochineal insect dye, an outpouring of initially unsolicited donations of lace from around the world began to arrive, and the Archive was born.
+It is ongoing, and comprised of thousands of pieces of lace and textile still being documented.
+The complex form of lace, dismissed as grandma’s doilies, retains traces of the bodies of women, and their economic and craft histories.
+Donations are intimate items with no commodity value, created for a home they might never leave.
 They are tangible acts of love, a labor of care circulating inside the domestic sphere.
+The generosity shared through these donations is instrumental to my work, through stories about the lace, the makers, the women who preserved it, and the desire for it to live on in the work and in the archive.

 bio